laktek/punch-sitemap-generator/README.md

 # punch-sitemap-generator

-Creates the sitemap.xml for your [Punch](http://laktek.github.com/punch) site.
+Plugin to create the sitemap.xml for your [Punch](http://laktek.github.com/punch) site.

 ## How to Use